 Modifications are retroactive to the date of the filing of the modification petition, not to when circumstances actually changed.
 So file promptly if your situation changes.

-If someone doesn't pay child support, enforcement mechanisms are serious.
+If someone does not pay child support, enforcement mechanisms are serious.
 Contempt of court carries jail time.
 Wage attachments (garnishment) can be ordered on the obligor's paycheck.
 Professional licenses can be suspended.
 State and federal tax refunds can be intercepted and applied to arrears.
 If arrears become substantial, a warrant for arrest can be issued.

 Conversely, if you owe support and fall behind, addressing it quickly is crucial.
 You can seek modification if your circumstances genuinely changed, or work out a payment plan.
 Contempt judgments and license suspensions are serious consequences.